 Step 3: Locate the Contacts at the top of page 2 on the Float Plan.
-Call Contact number 1....
+Call Contact number 1...

 IF CONTACT #1 THEN

 Take notes during your conversation.

 Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.

-Answers phone to, or an recently vessel, a occurred ne if the person you are talking yone else at that location, has had contact with anyone on the and when and where that contact i. still concerned about the safety e of any persons on board the
+Answers phone Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.
+Are you still concerned about the safety or welfare of any persons on board the vessel?

 IF THEN

 Yes Continue with Step 4.

 No STOP.
 No further action is required.

-Does not answer phone Continue with Step 4
+Does not answer phone Continue with Step 4.